Feature #596

 non-integer MIDI note playback

-Added by Matthias Mauch almost 11 years ago.
-Updated about 10 years ago.
+Added by Matthias Mauch over 11 years ago.
+Updated almost 11 years ago.

 Status:ClosedStart date:2013-06-19